lfn-cnti/bestpractices/cbpps/0001-cnf-best-practice-proposal-process.md

 ### **Tradeoffs/Constraints/Caveats/Notes**

 This first structure is still WIP and should not be considered final.
-As the CNF WG begins to dive into their work, this format and process should be modified to meet the WG’s current needs.
+As the CNF WG begins to dive into their work, this format and process should be modified to meet the WG's current needs.

 When applicable, it should also provide a warning if the practice would be a determent to a divergent type of workload.